 Thomas retains Tour lead as Froome loses podium spot

+”It comes down to tomorrow but I can take confidence with how I’m riding, and what will be will be,” he said. ”There’s still one more big day to go.”

+While Dumoulin is the time trial world champion, Thomas is quite capable in the discipline and acknowledged he should be able to protect his advantage.

-LARUNS, France (AP) Geraint Thomas increased his hold on the yellow jersey in the final mountain stage of the Tour de France on Friday, while Sky teammate and four-time champion Chris Froome lost his spot on the podium.
+He increased his lead after the final mountain stage on Friday, while Sky teammate and four-time champion Chris Froome lost his spot on the podium.

-Slovenian rider Primoz Roglic won the 200.5-kilometer (125-mile) 19th leg through the Pyrenees with an attack on the dangerous descent from the Col d’Aubisque.
+Primoz Roglic of Slovenia won the 200.5-kilometer (125-mile) 19th leg through the Pyrenees with an attack on the dangerous descent from the Col d’Aubisque.

-A former ski jumper who rides for Team Lotto NL-Jumbo, Roglic finished 19 seconds ahead of Thomas, with Romain Bardet of France crossing third with the same time.
+A former ski jumper who rides for Team Lotto NL-Jumbo, Roglic finished 19 seconds ahead of Thomas, while Romain Bardet of France crossed third with the same time.

 ”I had legs today,” Roglic said. ”I really tried a lot of times and finally I went away on the descent.”

-With the help of a six-second bonus for finishing second in the stage, Thomas increased his lead over Tom Dumoulin to 2 minutes, 5 seconds.
+Thomas received a six-second bonus for ending up second, while Dumoulin finished sixth and Froome eighth, both with the same time as the race leader.

-Roglic leapfrogged Froome into third spot overall, 2:24 off the pace, while the British rider now trails by 2:37.
+Roglic leapfrogged Froome into third spot overall, 2:24 off the pace, while the defending champion now trails by 2:37.

-Dumoulin finished sixth in the stage and Froome eighth, both with the same time as Thomas.

-One key stage remains – a 31-kilometer individual time trial through the Basque country on Saturday – before the mostly ceremonial finish in Paris on Sunday.
+After the hilly time trial, the race concludes with the mostly ceremonial finish on the Champs-Elysees in Paris on Sunday

-Froome initially fell behind on the climb up the Aubisque before latching back onto the lead group on the descent.
+Froome initially fell behind on Friday’s climb up the Aubisque before latching back onto the lead group on the descent.

 It was Roglic’s second Tour victory, having claimed Stage 17 in the Alps last year.